Sheriff's Non-Emergency Dispatch:

 Personnel & Training

 After successful completion of this training period, deputies must then work to obtain a State of California, Department of Boating & Waterways Masters Certificate in Open Water Rescue and Enforcement.
 This is the highest professional marine rescue & enforcement certificate that can be issued in this state and requires an additional 296 hours of training, as well as one year of on-the-job experience.
-In addition, Marine Operations deputies are trained in environmental law and are qualified as "First Responders" to hazardous material spills both within the harbors and along the coastline of Orange County.
+In addition, Harbor Patrol Bureau deputies are trained in environmental law and are qualified as "First Responders" to hazardous material spills both within the harbors and along the coastline of Orange County.

 Deputies in the bureau practice a "service-oriented" approach to their duties, and routinely participate in community events and activities in the harbors.
 Some of these activities include boating education classes for youth and adults, tours, safety inspections, and wildlife rescues.